AuroraPrz18/HelpAndoApp/README.md

         * Todo Fragment
             * User should find tasks to do (next task at the top and highlighted).
         * AddTask Fragment
             * User can suggest tasks to the admin.
-V1 all of them will be automatically acepted.
+V1 all of them will be automatically accepted.
         * SuggestedTasks Activity (Optional Story)
                 * Suggested tasks are received by the admin.
             * Evaluate Task Fragment (Optional story)